-I was speaking to someone about Maya Angelou yesterday and in bringing her up in conversation I was reminded to revisit some of her teachings.
-I have long been inspired and moved by Ms. Angelou.
+I was speaking to someone about Maya Angelou yesterday and in bringing her up in conversation, I was reminded to revisit her teachings.
+I have long been inspired and moved by Dr. Angelou.
 Without her ever having looked into my eyes, I cannot think of another human being who knows me so well.
-I admire and respect this woman for so many reasons, but today I feel gratitude for her teaching me to be quiet.
+I admire and respect this woman for many reasons, but today I feel gratitude for her teaching me to be quiet.

 I sometimes struggle with allowing my mind to embrace silence.
 I think about things and the constant thoughts, ideas, worries, and dreams often keep me awake at night.
 I am not a great sleeper and have tried different medications and homeopathic remedies to sleep better.
 Sometimes they work, but mostly they don’t.
-Rather than sit up and worry about my not sleeping, I use my sleepless nights as a time for prayer.
+Rather than sit up and worry about not sleeping, I use sleeplessness as time for prayer.

 Last night I could not sleep and I turned to Maya for comfort.
 I searched online for quotes by Ms. Angelou and spent three hours reading through them.
 Not just reading, but listening.
 I was willed by her words to be quiet and listen.
 I decided that with each quote I read, I would really focus on what she was saying by reaching for understanding, not just racing through from one quote to the next without hearing her.

 Once an asshole, always an asshole?
-Yes.
 I was once hurt by a friend and asked a Rabbi for guidance.
-My friend was in recovery from drug addiction and I felt bad I was mad because she had done so much to be sober and her best self.
+My friend was in recovery from addiction and I felt bad I was mad because she had done so much to be sober.
 The Rabbi told me if someone was an asshole and using drugs, then became sober, they were probably still an asshole, just sober.
 She was who she was and it was okay for me to think she was an asshole.

 “My great hope is to laugh as much as I cry, to get my work done, and try to love somebody, and have the courage to accept the love in return.”
 This quote hit home for me.
-Love requires courage and while I am not always brave and in many aspects of my life, when it comes to love I am courageous.
-I believe in love and I know it will be found.
-Courage requires one to be bold, but also quiet.
+Love requires courage and while I am not brave in many areas of my life, when it comes to love I am courageous.
+I believe in love and know it will be found.
+Courage requires one to be bold but quiet.
 In the end I am only responsible for myself.

 We welcome your feedback.